 I believe these same conclusions hold true in other social and human rights issues.
-We need to find new ways of working together - and new ways of working - in order to create effective strategies of change.
-Some current strategies require a macro-framework, in which the limited resources of many are more effectively combined in a unified campaign.
+We need to find new ways of working together-and new ways of working-in order to create effective strategies of change.
+Some of the limits of current strategy require a macro-framework, where the limited resources of many could be more effectively combined together in a unified campaign.
 This might require what I call a "strategic convenor," an institution or person with the moral credibility to pull us together in a new working relationship.
-But others can be initiated by organizations that begin to test new ways of pressuring complex systems and stimulating action by new actors in the social web.
-This book is part of an overarching project, the New Tactics in Human Rights Project, to develop a dialogue within the human rights community about how that could come about and to broadly illustrate some of the tools at our disposal for more effective action.
+But other aspects can be initiated by organizations that begin to test new ways of pressuring complex systems and stimulating action by new actors in the social web.
+This book is part of an overarching project, the New Tactics in Human Rights Project, to develop a dialogue within the human rights community about how that could come about, and to broadly illustrate some of the tools at our disposal for more effective action.